kevmurray/bash-move-git-files-with-history/README.md

 1. The source repository is cloned into the current directory.
 2. The origin of the source repository is deleted (this prevents any changes from being pushed back upstream).
 3. All files that you don't want to move are deleted from the source repository.
-4. The remaining files (that you do want to move) are moved to the target directory, but in the source repository.
+4. The remaining files (that you do want to move) are moved to the target directory.
+   This step is performed with another script that rewrites the files to preserve their history.
 5. The target repository is cloned into the current directory.
 6. The target repository has a temporary upstream origin created that points to the source repository on your machine (created in step 1).
 7. The files are pulled from the source repository using the temporary origin.
 This is where the magic happens and those files along with their history are imported into this repository.
 8. The temporary upstream origin to the source repository on your machine is deleted.
 9. The local source repository is deleted (since it's been irreparably mangled by steps 3 and 4).

 **Things to think about:**

 The script will clone both the source and target repositories into the current directory, so you should probably run it in an empty directory, or at least a directory that doesn't already have those repositories in it.